What you need to know about Legionella: symptoms, treatment & recovery

 - There is a legal requirement for employers to report cases of Legionnaires' disease that may be acquired at their premises to the Health and Safety Executive.

-Because of the nature of the symptoms and the potential length of the recovery period, employees with Legionnaire’s may be off work for some considerable time.
+Because of the nature of the symptoms and the potential length of the recovery period, employees with Legionnaires’ disease may be off work for some considerable time.

-Legionnaires is a form of pneumonia and presents severe flu-like symptoms.
-Early diagnosis is essential to reduce the impact of the disease and to prevent any serious consequences.
+Legionnaires’ disease is a form of pneumonia and presents severe flu-like symptoms.
+It can be fatal and prompt diagnosis is essential to reduce the impact of the disease and to prevent any serious consequences.

 Alex is a Marketing Contributor and has 5+ years in water treatment and ACoP L8 compliance and works across all six linked areas of the business; Water Treatment, Waste Water, Water Hygiene, Air Hygiene, Engineering and Legionella Training.